oceanprotocol-archive/OEPs/4/README.md

 The authorization will be implemented as an on-chain access control module driven by service contracts that are deployed on the decentralized VM.

-The access control module implement the association between the service session information and the method execution.
+The access control module implements the association between the service session information and the method execution.
 Service contracts in the decentralized VM component dictate the service access and form the basis for the authentication layer.
 It includes to answer the following questions:

-* Does the connection request originated from the owner of the resource (```msg.sender == owner```)?
+* Does the connection request originate from the owner of the resource (```msg.sender == owner```)?
 The ownership of a resource allows to execute highly restricted operations on the resource (like administrator rights to manage the service).
-* In which context can the user sending the request access (read or write) to the resource?
+* In which context can the user sending the request access (read or write) gain access to the resource?
-The resource can have associated a Access Control List (ACL) defining who can do what and when.
+The resource can have an associated Access Control List (ACL) defining who can do what and when.
-* Can the user sending the request change the ownership of the resource?

 ## Contract Management

-The contract management layer foresees the coordination of a service CONTRACT between all involved AGENTS and KEEPER networks.
+The contract management layer oversees the coordination of a service CONTRACT between all involved AGENTS and KEEPER networks.

-Example contract protocols include peer-to-peer escrow contracts, marketplace-based contracts, as well as CONTRACT resolution mechanisms such as judging and verification.
+Example: Contract protocols include peer-to-peer escrow contracts, marketplace-based contracts, as well as CONTRACT resolution mechanisms such as judging and verification.

 Details of the contract management will be discussed in an independent OEP.

 ## Decentralized Interface

-The decentralized interface layer provides modules to create sufficient token and network specific components such as wallets and drivers
+The decentralized interface layer allows modules to create sufficient token and network specific components such as wallets and drivers.
 This layer provides account management libraries and ensures that ledger-specific transactions can be composed and signed.

 This layer SHOULD also listen to events generated by state changes on the keeper